 Learning Difficulties?
 Have Your Child’s Vision Checked

-August is Children’s Eye Health and Safety Month, and a great time to focus on your child’s vision–especially with the transition to online education.
+August is Children’s Eye Health and Safety Month, and a great time to focus on your child’s vision–especially with the transition back to doing school work.

 Because vision and learning are so intimately connected, vision problems can easily be mistaken for learning problems.
 Correctable vision issues are often misdiagnosed as learning disabilities, ADHD, or dyslexia.
 As many as 40% of all children with learning disabilities have vision problems that are misdiagnosed.
 Only a complete eye exam done by an optometrist can truly diagnose a vision-related learning issue.

 Glasses are helpful for some vision problems, but vision is more than seeing 20/20.
 Learning to read involves accurate eye movements, focusing, and binocularity.
 As a result, learning is difficult if any of these systems are not functioning at an optimum level.
 But the good news is that vision therapy can help correct vision systems to improve visual function.